[QODBC-Desktop] Using QuickBooks Data with Microsoft Excel 2016 / 365 / 2013 32-bit

 Posted by Rajendra Dewani (QODBC Support) on 12 November 2012 01:51 PM

-An Empty sheet would open and you shall be on "Home" tab:
+An Empty sheet will open, and you shall be on the "Home" tab:

 It will take some time to get the DSN list:

 And then, in the "Choose Data Source" Window, please select a DSN to continue.
 (Here, I choose the default data source with a sample company file open.
 And check to Use the Query Wizard to create/edit queries.).

 The first time use MS Excel to access QuickBooks, you will be asked to grant access permission for QODBC:

 Select the "Yes, always" option, and then click the "Continue" button; in the next window, click the "Done" button to finish authorizing.

 Import QuickBooks data into MS Excel via MS Query

 After you grant permission for QODBC, you will be guided by Query Wizard.
 In Choose Columns window, please select a table and the columns you want to input.
 Multiple selections are available.
 And once a table is set, it is the default that all its columns are selected.
 You can add or remove columns from the correct list "Columns in your query."

 You can set a filter for your query in this window.
 If you don't want to put any questions, please click the "Next" button: